Submissions

 • Language Length of Manuscript

-The length of the paper should normally be between 14-25 pages of A4 paper and with (Top and Left Margin: 3 cm, Bottom, and Right Margin: 2,5 cm), Authors are urged to write as concisely as possible, but not at the expense of clarity.
-Articles should be typed in Exactly 17 spaced, in Arial size 11 on one side of the paper only (Except title page – see the Template).
+The length of the paper should normally be between 14-25 pages of A4 paper with (Top and Left Margin: of 3 cm, Bottom and Right Margin: of 2,5 cm).
+Authors are urged to write as concisely as possible, but not at the expense of clarity.
+Articles should be typed in multiple 1.15 spaced, in Arial size 11 on one side of the paper only (Except the title page – see the Template).

 Contents